Easy Ways to Reuse Throwaways as Household Items

 Along with our expectations that manufacturers generate environmentally friendly packaging, as consumers we can also be diligent and creative in how we make, restore, buy and discard items everyday.

-Many of these practices we already know or follow, but sometimes it is good to remind ourselves what we are currently doing to be environmentally friendly and reflect on what more we can do.
+Many of these practices we already know or follow.
+But sometimes it's good to remind ourselves what we are currently doing to be environmentally friendly, and reflect on what more we can do.

 Share this page